| Vol. 17 No. 1

 half days per week with labs in robotics, electronics, superconductors,

+digital design and other subjects.
 An Aging Experience.
 Students at the Nesbitt School

 of Pharmacy at Wilkes University in WilkesBarre, Pennsylvania,